DoctorLai/JobTools/README.md

 # JobTools
-**This is currently the first job search tool in Chrome Extension**
+**This is currently the first job search tool in Chrome Extension** It is based on [Zip Recruiter API](https://helloacm.com/php-job-searching-using-zip-recruiter-api/).

 A Useful Chrome Extension That Helps you with Job Searching.